b-thi/JCGS_FNN_Revisions/README.md

 - We recommend running FNN_Figure2.R script first as it runs quick relative to the other scripts.
 The simulation scripts take a very long time to run.
 All the scripts reproduce results found in the paper or the supplementary document!

+- As far as the versions for R are concerned, we tested on R Version: 4.0.5 and R Studio Version: 1.4.1106

 If there are any issues, feel free to contact us (you may also need to install the r-versions [not to be confused with R] of Keras and Tensorflow in Anaconda as well which has the versions r-keras 2.2.4.1 & r-tensorflow 1.13.1, respectively.) and we will attempt to respond to you promptly.
 We apologize for any inconvenience but this is a neccesary evil for anyone running these infrastructures in an R environment!
 Thank you.